mecc-monash/rbc/sensing_tutorial.md

 ### Step 2.
 The code

-To be able to print frequency values to the serial monitor we first start by defing the sensor pins and global variables.
+To be able to print frequency values to the serial monitor we first start by defining the sensor pins and global variables.

 ```C++
 #define S0 4